rossini-andrea/mandelbrot-rs/README.md

 ## Usage

-* Left mutton + drag: select an area to zoom.
+* Left Button + drag: select an area to zoom.
 * P: load a GIMP palette.
 * ESC: closes the application.